 Data Analyst vs Data Scientist

 • Indulging in the use of programming languages like Python or R for Data Cleaning

-• Chiefly conducting Statistical analysis using Machine Learning algorithms like NLP, Logistic regression, etc.
+• Chiefly conducted statistical analysis using machine learning algorithms like NLP, logistic regression, etc.

-• Evidently, developing and creating techniques of programming and automation for simplifying day-to-day processes using tools like TensorFlow for training machine learning models.
+• Developing and creating programming and automation techniques to simplify day-to-day processes, using tools like TensorFlow to train machine learning models.

-• At length, use Hadoop, Spark, and tools like Pig and Hive to develop big data infrastructures.
+• At length, Hadoop, Spark, and tools like Pig and Hive can be used to develop big data infrastructures.

-Evidently, in the case of work experience, you may opt for Data Science Bootcamps or Data Science internships which allow you to become a professional with practical skills.
-Effectively, internships allow you to have experience in the real world, enabling you to aim for higher job responsibilities.
+For work experience, you may opt for Data Science Bootcamps or Data Science internships, which allow you to become a professional with practical skills.
+Internships effectively allow you to gain experience in the real world, enabling you to aim for higher job responsibilities.

+Data Analyst vs Data Scientist